AxxAxx/AxxSolder/README.md

 If you are not 110% sure about your soldering/connections it is wise to be on the safe side and keep your soldering tip in a waterbath in over to prevent it from over-heating in an uncontrolled manner.
 During the development this method was used and saved a few of thoese expensive JBC cartridges..

 # Settings
-To acces the user settings you hold down the encoder button at start-up.
-You are then presented with a SETTINGS text and you can release the button.
-While in the settings there are several settings parameters availible.
+To acces the user settings the user holds down the encoder button at start-up.
+A SETTINGS text is then presented and the button can be released.
+While in the settings there are several parameters availible.
 | Setting | Desciption  | Unit | Default |
 |---------|------|----------------------|----------------------|
 |Startup Temp|Default temperature selected after boot|deg C|330|